openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * A newly defined Credential Endpoint from which Credentials can be issued.
 See (#credential-endpoint).
 * An optional mechanism for the Issuer to initiate the issuance.
 See (#issuance_initiation_endpoint).
 * An extended Authorization Request that allows to request authorization to request issuance of Credentials of specific types.
 See (#credential-authz-request).
 * An optional ability to bind an issued Credential to a cryptographic key material.
-The Credential request therefore allows to convey a proof of posession for the key material.
-Multiple proof types are supported.
+The Credential request therefore allows to convey a binding materiall.
+Multiple binding material formats are supported.
 See (#credential_request).
 * A mechanism for the Deferred Credential Issuance.
 See (#deferred-credential-issuance).
 * A mechanism for the Issuer to publish metadata about the Credential it is capable of issuing.
 See (#server-metadata)
 * A mechanism that allows issuance of multiple Credentials of same or different type.
 See (#token-response) and (#credential-response).

 The Wallet sends one Credential Request per individual Credential.
 The wallet MAY use the same access token to send multiple Credential Requests to request issuance of
-  - multiple Credentials of different types bound to the same proof, or
+  - multiple Credentials of different types bound to the same binding material, or
-  - multiple Credentials of the same type bound to different proofs
+  - multiple Credentials of the same type bound to different binding materials

 The Issuer MAY also request Credential presentation as means to authenticate or identify the User during the Issuance Flow as illustrated in a use case in (#use-case-2).